petarvagner/userapp/README.md

   ```
   ./start.sh
   ```
-  to set everything up
+  to set everything up.

+### Access the app
+To access the app type `http://localhost` in You browser of choice.

+### Entering dev container
-  To enter the docker container navigate to docker folder:
+  To enter the workspace docker container navigate to docker folder:
   ```
   cd docker
   ```